-Nairobi, 09 May, 2020 / 2:53 AM
+Nairobi, 09 May, 2020 / 2:53 am (ACI Africa).

 As organizations continue adjusting to cope with COVID-19-related restrictions, the regional coordinator of Radio Maria Africa, a network of Catholic radios across Africa, has shared with ACI Africa about the impact of the pandemic on the stations and how they are coping.